-Erasing a bank erases ALL the memory in the ESI, which includes all samples and presets.
+Erasing a bank erases ALL the memory in the ESI-32, which includes all samples and presets.

 - 1. Activate Master/Global module.

-- 2. Select Erase Bank (submodule 3).
+- 2. Select Submodule 3.

 - 3. Decide if you really want to erase the bank.
 The display will inform you that you are about to erase all samples and presets in the current bank.

-★ Tip: After erasing the bank, the ESI will automatically create an empty bank for you.
+★ Tip: After erasing the bank, the ESI-32 will automatically create an empty bank for you.